 To avoid making matters worse

 Teach your child to exercise self-restraint and not to react negatively to a conflict because it will only make things worse.
 Ask your child how he would feel if someone used a put-down on them (such as “you’re so stupid!” or any other nasty phrase).
 Would saying such a thing help or make the situation worse?
-Bubs may not master it overnight so remember to exercise patience.
+Bubba may not master it overnight, so remember to exercise patience.
 Go, mums and dads!

-Even though your child may be feeling frustrating in the midst of a quarrel with a pal, help him/her understand that working together with their friend through a conflict is the best solution.
+Even though your child may be feeling frustrated in the midst of a quarrel with a pal, help him/her understand that working together with their friend through a conflict is the best solution.
 One conflict doesn’t have to mean the friendship is over.
 By working together, they can build on positive strategies and find solutions together.